All About Tranfiguration in "World Adventures"

 - §3,500-4,999 will produce a spire-cut tiberium gem, ready to be grown or transfigured.

 There are other combinations, but those are more likely to result in a loss than a profit - for example §200-499 plus §500 for transfiguration only giving out §350-700 - or have a useful reward in a lacklustre quantity for the cost of the investment (§500-999 only produces 20-40 ancient coins).

 As for those with Ambitions installed, spirits can also be transfigured.
 Using 10 spirits of the same type on the display case will produce an urn.
 This urn contains a ghost which can be resurrected if one has the Philosopher's Stone reward from Supernatural, or if you get the somewhat-rare opportunity to resurrect a ghost at the Science Lab.
 Here are the possible combinations and results:

 Overall, transfiguration is a complex but rewarding pursuit for your collector Sims.
-Try it out for yourself and let me know of all the interesting results you get!
+Try it out for yourself, and let me know all the interesting results you get!